 Because the system is modular, it combines the advantages of lower entry-level cost with global scalability in processors, memory, InfiniBand connectivity and I/O. You can install and operate the SGI ICE X series system in your lab or server room.
 Each 42U SGI rack holds one or two 21U-high (blade enclosure pairs).
 An enclosure pair is a sheetmetal assembly that consists of two 18-blade enclosures (upper and lower).
-The enclosures are separated by two power "shelves" that each hold three power supplies (shared by the blade enclosures).
+The enclosures used in D-rack configurations are separated by two "shelves."
+In D-rack systems the shelves each hold three power supplies (shared by the blade enclosures).
+In M-rack systems 1U shelves are used only to hold the IRUs and the power supplies are positioned on the sides of the blade enclosures.
 Each enclosure also has an internal InfiniBand communication backplane.
-The 18 blades supported in each enclosure are single printed circuit boards (PCBs) with ASICs, processors, memory components and I/O chip sets mounted on a mechanical carrier.
+The 18 blades supported in each enclosure can use one or two node boards, with ASICs, processors, memory components and I/O chip sets mounted on them.
 The blades slide directly in and out of the enclosures.
-Every compute blade contains four or eight dual-inline memory module (DIMM) memory units per processor socket.
-Optional hard disk or solid-state (SSD) drives may be available with specific blade configurations.
+Every compute node in a blade contains four or eight dual-inline memory module (DIMM) memory units per processor socket.
+Optional hard disk or solid-state (SSD) drives and MIC or GPU option boards are available.

-Each blade supports two processor sockets.
+Each blade supports one or two individual node boards.
 Note that a maximum system size of 72 compute blades per rack is supported at the time this document was published.
 Optional chilled water cooling may be required for large processor-count rack systems.
 Contact your SGI sales or service representative for the most current information on these topics.